-Vandalism will result in cancellation of privileges and other disciplinary action.
-Vandalism is defined as any malicious attempt to harm or destroy data of another user, the Internet or any other network.
+Vandalism will result in the cancellation of privileges and other disciplinary actions.
+Vandalism is defined as any malicious attempt to harm or destroy the data of another user, the Internet or any other network.
 This includes, but is not limited to, the uploading or creation of computer viruses.